AustinCodingAcademy/aca-flix/README.md

-### Setup
+### Setup - Ericka Emery
-* Get your api key from the themoviedb.org
+* !DONE * Get your api key from the themoviedb.org
-* Fork, Clone, yarn install, yarn start
+* !DONE * Fork, Clone, yarn install, yarn start

 ### Do